Accessibility and Assistive Technologies

 Related Publications:

-- Sheshadri, S. and Hara, K. (2024) Conversational Localization: Indoor Human Localization through Intelligent Conversation
+- Sheshadri, S. and Hara, K. (2024) Conversational Localization: Indoor Human Localization through Intelligent Conversation, in Proceedings of ACM IMWUT

-- Sheshadri, S., Cheng, L., and Hara, K. (2022) Feasibility Studies in Indoor Localization through Intelligent Conversation
+- Sheshadri, S., Cheng, L., and Hara, K. (2022) Feasibility Studies in Indoor Localization through Intelligent Conversation, in Proceedings of CHI EA ‘22

 Other Work